BrenKenna/pyanamo/code/LiAnamo-Beta/README.md

 # LiAnamo-Beta
-The purpose of this was to get the *'lay of the land'* of all things DynamoDB, whose code will ultimately get swallowed by the **PyAnamo for Aim-2**, which also extends to development suggestions such as Schema & Indexes etc.
+The purpose of this was to get the *'lay of the land'* of all things DynamoDB using shell scripts (hence *LiAnanmo-Beta*).
+The overall principal of the code will ultimately get swallowed by a Python based implementation **PyAnamo for Aim-2**, which also extends to updates to the Schema & Indexes or other additional fun stuff.

-Code requires installing the Parallel and JQ software, as well as the *"dynamo-import.txt"* located in the *"parallel_tests"* directory.
-Additional sub-directories and other text files are explained / referenced in this README.md
+The code requires installing the *"Parallel"* and *"JQ"* software, as well as the *"dynamo-import.txt"* text file.
+The context of the additional sub-directories and other text files are explained / referenced in this README.md

 ## Creating and Populating the Test Table